 Businesses aren’t safe either.
 Some businesses get approached by fake influencers asking for free products or services.
-Those influencers use their huge following as leverage but their follower count is often made up of uninteractive bots.
-Investment on these fake influencers will render no return.
+Those influencers use their huge following as leverage, but their follower count is often made up of noninteractive bots.
+Investment in these fake influencers will render no return.

 Here are some of the regulations and guidelines that are applicable to the scenarios above:

 Let’s use hashtags as an example.
-Here is an excerpt from the CMA guidelines that talks about the unclear use of hashtags:
+Here is an excerpt from the CMA guidelines that talk about the unclear use of hashtags: